 Had An Accident?
 Move Your Cat To The Litter Box

 If your cat does have an accident, remember never to raise your voice at it.
 Instead, pick it up from the accident area, gently say, “No,” and place it in the litter box.
 Give constant praise to your cat as soon as its paws touch the litter.
-This will reinforce the idea that cat is supposed to go to the bathroom in the litter box, not on the floor.
+This will reinforce the idea that a cat is supposed to go to the bathroom in the litter box, not on the floor.
 Also, Vetstreet suggests that it’s very important to choose a good kind of litter because sometimes the scent may be too repulsive for the cat.

 If you enjoyed our article and found helpful tips about how to train your cat, go ahead and share it with your friends so they too can have a simple, positive experience with training their cats.